School Library Media Program FAQs

 4. Send it to Dr. Connie Ballard, Director, Office of Professional Services, Longwood University.
 Dr. Ballard is the University licensure officer.

-5. Dr. Ballard will complete Parts II and III and return the form to you.
+5. Dr. Ballard will complete Parts II, III, and IV and return the form to you.

 6. Either you or your employing school division will then submit the form and the required fee to the Virginia Department of Education so that Library Media PreK-12 is added as an endorsement to your teaching license.